Key takeaways:

 When visitors effortlessly find what they need, chances are they’ll stay and explore your services and contact you.

-With a clear sitemap, you can provide a great user experience and win over search engines.
+With a clear sitemap, you can deliver a great user experience and improve your search engine rankings.

 Additionally, images and videos are valuable assets for a construction website.
-When uploading photos, use high-resolution images to showcase completed projects.
+When uploading photos, use high-resolution images to showcase completed projects or before-and-after photos.
 Ensure they capture the details and quality of your work.

 Use videos to create walkthroughs of your projects, interviews with team members, or time-lapse videos of construction processes.